RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People

 Generative AI introduces new programming paradigms and conversational forms of human-computer interaction. \system{} illustrates how these capabilities can extend accessibility in 3D environments by allowing BLV users to query and adapt scenes in natural language.
 Our findings show that participants found the system usable and intuitive, valuing its flexibility and tolerance of ambiguous input.
 At the same time, accuracy limitations surfaced, raising questions of trust and verification—findings consistent with known limitations of LLMs for accessibility \cite{glazko_autoethnographic_2023,adnin_i_2024}.

-Building on these results, we discuss opportunities for safeguarding and verification, the potential role of LLMs as accessibility experts, ways to reduce developer effort through metadata automation, and broader implications for conversational programming.
+{Throughout the study, participants appropriated \system{} in different ways across Scenes~2 and 3, highlighting both task-driven use and open-ended exploration.
+These behaviors, together with the error profile we observed, inform how RAVEN should be positioned relative to existing accessibility tools and how future systems might provide safe, scalable support.} Building on these results, we discuss opportunities for safeguarding and verification, the potential role of LLMs as accessibility experts, ways to reduce developer effort through metadata automation, and broader implications for conversational programming.
 We conclude with limitations and directions for future work.